 The need for qualified instructors to teach braille in our schools is significant.
 Meeting this need is complicated by a shortage of teachers of the visually impaired, a lack of institutions training these professionals and funding shortfalls.

-As we move into 2020, 211 years after Louis Braille’s birth, the importance of braille is still strongly tied to independence and success for many people who are blind and legally blind.
+Today, more than 200 years after Louis Braille’s birth, the importance of braille is still strongly tied to independence and success for many people who are blind and legally blind.
 Each of us can be an advocate for braille in many ways;

 - Share the importance of braille with someone you know.